 A Psychology degree will hone your communications skills and develop your abilities in critical thinking and evaluation.
 You’ll learn Psychology theory and become competent in research.
 This course also demands considerable focus on personal awareness.
 You’ll explore your prejudices, values, beliefs, and what makes you tick.

 With a focus on human behaviour, volunteering in a people-centred role is also encouraged.
 This provides a great opportunity to observe, and to put some of your learning into practice.
 How can your words and actions improve the situations you witness?

 What are the career options for Psychology graduates?

 Typically working in health, rehabilitation and education, they are natural problem-solvers who help others to reach positive outcomes.
 Their interest in human behaviour also provides valuable insight for careers in marketing, teaching, human resources (HR), management, recruitment and user experience (UX) design.

 Psychology graduates would typically start in an assistant or research role, with salaries reaching around £24,000.
-If you’re interested in studying Psychology, take a look at the courses that we offer at the University of Bolton here.
+If you’re interested in studying a Psychology degree, take a look at the courses that we offer at the University of Bolton here.